RetroDECK/ES-DE/INSTALL-DEV.md

 ## Using clang-format for automatic code formatting

+The entire ES-DE codebase is formatted using clang-format and all code commits must have been processed using this tool.

-Although not completed yet as of writing this, ES-DE will have its entire codebase automatically formatted by clang-format.
-There is a style configuration file named .clang-format located directly at the root of the ES-DE source repository which can be used to apply the formatting anywhere in the source tree.
+There is a style configuration file named .clang-format located directly at the root of the repository which contains the formatting rules.

 How to install clang-format is detailed per operating system earlier in this document.

-There are two ways to run this tool, from the command line or from inside an editor such as VSCode.
+There are two ways to run the tool, from the command line or from inside an editor such as VSCode.

 To format a file from the command line, simply run: